superchordate/rshiny-template-auth/README.md

 * Set up Google Login:
   - Go to https://console.cloud.google.com/customer-identity/providers and click "Add Provider" and select Google.
   - In a different window, open https://console.cloud.google.com/apis/credentials and click your OAuth 20 Client ID.
   - Copy and paste the Client ID and Client Secret into the Google Add Provider page.
   - Click "SAVE".

-Create .env file
+Create .env file:

 * Create an empty file in the `app/` folder called `.env` and copy in the text below: